MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `true`

-When set to `true`, the title bar displays the title of the selected tab.
-When set to `false`, title bar displays "Windows Terminal".

 ## Selection settings

 ### Copy after selection is made

+When set to `true`, a selection is immediately copied to your clipboard upon creation.
+When set to `false`, the selection persists and awaits further action.

 **Property name:** `copyOnSelect`